ROBOTIS-GIT/emanual/docs/en/dyd/all_dyd.md

 ## [Lost motion](#lost-motion)

-The lost motion indicates the torsional angle at +/- 3% of the rated output torque as shown in the figure above.
+The lost motion indicates the torsional angle at +/- 3% of the Rated torque as shown in the figure above.

 ## [Torsional stiffness](#torsional-stiffness)

-The torsional stiffness indicates the spring constants between 50% and 100% of the rated output torque, and can be calculated as follows: Torsional stiffness = b/a [Nm/arcmin].
+The torsional stiffness indicates the spring constants between 50% and 100% of the Rated torque, and can be calculated as follows: Torsional stiffness = b/a [Nm/arcmin].

 ## [Efficiency](#efficiency)